Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Performance Evaluation and Analysis

+To demonstrate the excellent training efficiency of the proposed CKD, we compare training costs with other cutting-edge distillation techniques~\cite{hinton2015distilling, chen2021distilling}.
+Our CKD produces optimal results by optimizing the trade-off between model performance and training costs such as training time and additional parameters.
+The training time, top-1 accuracy, and additional parameter requirements of the proposed CKD framework with those of others~\cite{hinton2015distilling, chen2021distilling} are tabulated in Tab.~\ref{tab1}.
+Observe that, as a reformed version of the classic KD~\cite{hinton2015distilling}, CKD requires virtually the same computing complexity as KD and, indeed, the same set of parameters.
+Almost all celebrated feature-based distillation algorithms (\cite{chen2021distilling} and its enhancements) need additional training time to distill intermediate layer features, a huge number of additional parameters, and comparatively high GPU memory expenses, which are impractical in the context of the Deakin RF-Sensing studied in this work.

 With the proposed CKD approach, we have successfully minimized the training loss considerably over the epoch index, as shown in Figure~\ref{fig: lossgraph}.
-We can see the differences in the evolution of the teacher ($TKDloss$), student ($SKDloss$) and CKD ($CKDloss$) loss over several epochs.
-This notable improvement (cf., $SKDloss \rightarrow CKDloss$) considerably increases the accuracy in pose detection, and most pose estimation testing obtained with the trained CKD model is much more accurate.
-We have shown some examples of our test images with the accuracy of CKD pose estimation in Figure~\ref{testgrid}.
+We can see the differences in the evolution of the Teacher ($TKDloss$), Student ($SKDloss$) and CKD ($CKDloss$) loss over several epochs.
+This notable improvement (cf. $SKDloss \rightarrow CKDloss$) considerably increases the accuracy in pose detection, and most pose estimation tests obtained with the trained CKD model are much more accurate.
+We have shown some examples of our test images with the accuracy of the estimation of the CKD in Figure~\ref{testgrid}.

-To understand this further, we compute the MSE over each batch in different training epochs with the proposed CKD.
-As shown in Figure~\ref{fig: decoder}, we found that CKD can exploit correlation for minimizing the loss over increasing batch number considerably.
+To further understand this, we compute the MSE for each batch in different training epochs with the proposed CKD.
+As shown in Figure~\ref{fig: decoder}, we found that CKD can exploit correlation to minimize loss by considerably increasing the number of batches.
 Sample training and testing data can be found in the corresponding GitHub repositories.
-We have seen practically how the CKD method accelerates learning improves accuracy.
+We have seen practically how the CKD method accelerates learning and improves accuracy.
 Our experiment shows that the CKD model successfully learns a person's posture when the person is relatively stationary and moving slowly but struggles when the person's posture is rapidly changing (as shown in Figure~\ref{testgrid}).